How to Effectively Remove Heavy Metals from Drinking Water

 In other words, filtered water available at your home is the most economical, safe and environment-friendly option.
 In addition, you get access to clean and safe water 24/7.
 Whenever you need to stay hydrated or quench your thirst, the water from the filter will be enough.
 This would discourage you to rely on sugary beverages.
 As a result, you’ll drink more water, flush out toxins, stay healthy and achieve a better well being.

-Removing heavy metals from drinking water is one of the first steps towards better health.
+It doesn’t matter if you reside in Sydney, Melbourne, the Central Coast, Wollongong, or elsewhere — removing heavy metals from drinking water is one of the first steps towards better health.
 After all, you’ll be drinking water every day for the rest of your life.
 Imagine the positive cumulative effects of drinking clean water for the decades to come.

 Many individuals and families choose the middle ground which is the 3-stage filtration system (also called triple undersink water filter).
 It’s less expensive than 5-stage reverse osmosis.
 The good thing is the 3-stage filtration also removes heavy metals and other contaminants.
 It’s less than $300 and the full installation is already included in the pricing.